EARLY LIFE & CAREER

 Sheyene was born in Caracas, the only child of a family of Italian and Brazilian descent.
+She holds dual-citizenship with Italy, from where her mother hails.
 During the sixth month of her mother's pregnancy, Sheyene's biological father tragically died in a car accident.
-Her mother was both a veterinarian and the chair of a family-owned mining company located in southeastern Venezuela.
-Sheyene studied Medicine at the Universidad Central de Venezuela.
+Her mother was both a veterinarian and the CEO of the family-owned mining company located in southeastern Venezuela.
+She was educated at a private bilingual Spanish/English school; she then went on to study French and Portuguese.
+Sheyene studied Medicine at the Universidad Central de Venezuela (UCV).
 Prior to attending university, she represented her school in a mathematics and chemistry competitions, ranking at the highest levels.
 While pursuing her dream of becoming a doctor, she worked as a model part time and participated in the Miss Venezuela Pageant.
-Due to a mass opposition protest plunging the university into turmoil Sheyene’s school year was prematurely ended.
+Due to a mass opposition protest plunging the university into turmoil Sheyene’s university year was prematurely ended.
 Around that time, a prominent TV producer discovered Sheyene leading to starring roles in highly rated prime time soap operas broadcasted internationally.
 Productions such as “Camaleona” and “Mujer con pantalones” further paved the way to international renown.
-Sheyene is known for her work in more than 30 countries, including Russia, Azerbaijan, Germany, Peru, Ecuador, Colombia, and Puerto Rico, airing over several different time periods with record overseas sales.
-Sheyene´s entertainment productions have been affiliated with Telemundo, NBC's Spanish-language network, broadcasting over cable or DTH systems (DirecTV Latin America), translated and dubbed into more than 15 languages, breaking audience records both inside and outside of Venezuela.
-Sheyene has won several awards, such as the 2 de Oro, Meridiano de Oro and the Imagen award; the actress has also adds stellar credits in her role as a TV host in international prime time shows.
+Sheyene is known for her work in more than 30 countries, including Azerbaijan, Germany, Peru, Ecuador, Colombia, and Puerto Rico, airing over several different time periods with record overseas sales.
+Sheyene´s entertainment productions have been affiliated with Telemundo, NBC's Spanish-language network, broadcasting over cable or DTH systems (DirecTV Latin America), translated and dubbed into more than 15 languages.
+She studied at the RCTV Acting Academy, in Venezuela and recognized institutions such as the University Carlos III of Madrid and Sotheby's Institute.
+She has received various accolades, such as the 2 de Oro and the Imagen Award; she has also adds stellar credits in her role as a TV host and producer.